Joyfuljoy12/LITA_Class_Customer_Data/README.md

 ### Data Source

-The primary source of the Data used is LITA Capstone Project- Sales Data.xslx
+The primary source of the Data used is LITA Capstone Project- Customer Data.xslx

 ### Tools used/Methodology